+Senate:

-Senate: The Committee directs the Department to recognize the unique challenges affecting rural schools, and strongly encourages the Department to establish at least one university-led center in a State with a significant percentage of students in rural schools.
+In selecting priorities for a new cohort of comprehensive centers, the Committee continues to direct the Department to recognize the unique challenges, emphasized in ESSA, affecting rural schools.
+The Committee strongly encourages the Department to establish at least one university-led center in a State with a significant percentage of students in rural schools.
+Such a center could focus on rural education and provide assistance to rural districts that serve high poverty and minority students.

+Response:

-Response: The Department recognizes the challenges facing rural schools and in planning for the 2018 competition will assess strategies for best meeting their needs.
+The Department recognizes the challenges facing rural schools and in planning for any future competition will assess strategies for best meeting their needs.
 Institutions of higher education are eligible applicants for Comprehensive Center grants, along with research organizations, institutions, agencies, and regional entities.